ismet55555/AWS_Solutions_Architect_Notes/README.md

 - **System Manager Agent (SSM Agent)**
   - Can be installed and configured on an EC2 instance, an on-premises server, or a virtual machine (VM)
   - Update, manage, and configure these resources
+- **Run Command**
+  - Lets you remotely and securely manage the configuration of your managed instances
+    - A managed instance is any Amazon EC2 instance or on-premises machine in your hybrid environment that has been configured for Systems Manager.
+  - Enables you to automate common administrative tasks and perform ad hoc configuration changes at scale.
+  - Run Command from the console to configure instances without having to login to each instance

 ### Network Address Translation (NAT) Gateway